Sport in Rwanda: Basketball

+Basketball is among the most popular sports in Rwanda, second only to association football and by far the most watched indoor sport in the country.

 Rwanda's basketball federation has been a member of the International Basketball Federation since 1977.
 Prior to 2000, the Rwanda national basketball team was little known outside the country, but since the mid-2000s has grown in prominence on the African stage.
 The men's team have qualified for the final stages of the African Basketball Championship four times in a row since 2007.
 The country bid to host the 2013 African Basketball Championship, but the right to host the tournament was awarded to Ivory Coast instead.

 The AfroBasket 2021 was awarded to Kigali.
 On home soil, Rwanda beat Angola, winner of 10 AfroBasket editions between 1989 and 2013.